lanl-aea/waves/docs/computational_practices_compute_environment.rst

 included in the tutorials as a starting point for :term:`modsim repository` environment management.
-The `Anaconda documentation`_ includes good tutorials and references for `Conda environment management`_. `Conda`_ was chosen as the package manager and virtual environment tool due to the popularity of Python as a scripting language and the Python-centric nature of the scripting APIs for many engineering analysis software tools.
+The `Anaconda documentation`_ includes good tutorials and references for `Conda environment management`_. `Conda`_ was chosen as the package manager and virtual environment tool due to the popularity of Python as a scripting language and the Python-centric nature of the scripting APIs for many engineering-analysis software tools.

 While `Conda`_ is known primarily for Python package management, it is a general package manager and can package, deploy, and manage packages of many different programming languages and mixed language packages.
-This makes it an excellent tool for developing supporting Fortran, C, or C++ subroutines that most engineering analysis software allows to extend their built-in behavior.
+This makes it an excellent tool for supporting Fortran, C, or C++ subroutines that most engineering analysis software allows to extend the software's built-in behavior.
 As an engineering project grows and collaborates with material modeling and other research projects, it may be beneficial to package supporting libraries and packages for `conda-forge`_ or even a self-hosted `custom conda channel`_.

-There are several engineering numeric solvers developed by the open-source community and some are even distributed by package managers, including `Conda`_.
+There are several engineering numeric solvers developed by the open-source community, and some are even distributed by package managers, including `Conda`_.
 However, most commercial engineering analysis software is not packaged for a package manager and instead provides licenced installation media.
 In this case, it may be difficult to include the commercial software in a virtual environment.